Renormalization of crossing probabilities in the dilute Potts model: Towards hexagonal analogues of crossing events from the random cluster renormalization argument

-For suitable comparison of boundary conditions in the presence of external fields $h,h^{\prime}$, the influence of boundary conditions from the fields on the spin representation amount to enumerating configurations differently for wired and free boundary conditions than for the random cluster model in {[14]}.
-In particular, modifications to comparison between boundary conditions and the spatial Markov property.
+For suitable comparison of boundary conditions in the presence of external fields $h,h^{\prime}$, the influence of boundary conditions from the fields on the spin representation amounts to enumerating configurations differently for wired and free boundary conditions than for the random cluster model in {[14]}.
+In particular, one makes use of straightforward adaptations of two properties corresponding to (CBC) and (SMP) for the loop $O(n)$ model which are defined below.

-Chiefly, the modifications entail that an admissible symmetric domain $\mathrm{Sym}$ inherit boundary conditions from partitions on the outermost layer of hexagons along loop configurations (see \textit{Figures 1-3} in later section for a visualization of crossing events from the argument).
-Through distinct partitions of the $+/-$ assignment on hexagons on the outermost layer to the boundary, appearing in arguments for symmetric domains appearing in \textit{5.1 - 5.4}.
+For the loop model, crossings across admissible symmetric domains, $\mathrm{Sym}$, inherit boundary conditions from partitions on the outermost layer of hexagons along loop configurations (see \textbf{Figure} \textit{8} corresponding to crossings over a finite volume of $\textbf{H}$ in Section \textit{4.2}).
+Through distinct partitions of the $+/-$ assignment on hexagons on the outermost layer to the boundary, appearing in arguments for symmetric domains appearing in Sections \textit{5.1 - 5.4}.

-\textbf{Corollary} ({[8, Corollary 10]}, \textit{comparison between boundary conditions for the Spin measure}): Consider $G \subset \textbf{T}$ finite and fix $(n,x,h,h^{\prime})$ such that $n \geq 1$ and $nx^2 \leq \mathrm{exp}(-|h^{\prime}|)$.
+\textbf{Corollary} (\textbf{Corollary 10}, {[8]}), \textit{comparison between boundary conditions for the Spin measure}): Consider $G \subsetneq \textbf{T}$ finite and fix $(n,x,h,h^{\prime})$ such that $n \geq 1$ and $nx^2 \leq \mathrm{exp}(-|h^{\prime}|)$.
 For any increasing event $A$ and any $\tau \leq \tau^{\prime}$,

 Altogether, modifications to comparison of boundary conditions and the spatial Markov property between measurable spin configurations for $\mu$ is also achieved.
-We recall the (CBC) inequality for the random cluster model, and for the loop model make use of an "analogy" discussed in {[8]}, in which we associate wired boundary conditions to the $+$ spin, and free boundary conditions to the $-$ spin over $\textbf{T}$.
+We recall the (CBC) inequality for the random cluster model, and for the loop model make use of an 'analogy' discussed in {[8]}, in which we associate wired boundary conditions to the $+$ spin, and free boundary conditions to the $-$ spin over the set of faces $F \big( \textbf{T} \big) = F \big( \textbf{H}^{*} \big)$.
 Specifically, for boundary conditions $\xi , \psi$ distributed under the random cluster measure $\phi$, the measure supported over $G$ satisfies